-During 2020, certain assumptions and estimation technique have been reviewed to consider the unprecedented impact of COVID-19 pandemic.
-In this regard, the Bank performed comprehensive review of the financial assets, particularly for loan accounts to assess vulnerability arising from current economic condition.
+In 2021, the assumptions and estimation technique have been reviewed to consider the continuing impact of COVID-19 pandemic.
+In this regard, the Bank performed comprehensive review of the financial assets, particularly for loan accounts to assess vulnerability arising from current economic condition (see Note 28).